 Millions, billions, trillions?
-How many trees does the world have plant to address the climate crisis, while restoring the landscapes that provide humans with food and livelihoods?
+How many trees does the world have to plant to address the climate crisis, while restoring the landscapes that provide humans with food and livelihoods?
 Trees perform a range of beneficial functions by storing carbon, absorbing pollution, protecting soil, regulating water supplies and supporting biodiversity.
 Scientists estimate that an additional 1 billion hectares of forest on the planet could even cut atmospheric carbon by about 25 percent.
 Yet tree planting is not a stand-alone solution in the fight against climate change and must be viewed among various strategies on the path to building resilient landscapes and a sustainable future.

 • The right tree for the right place and the right purpose: Tree planters should become tree growers with a long-term time horizon.